 Locals claim Key Largo to be the Dive Capital of the World.
 Now, we’ll leave that up to you to decide, but there’s no doubt that the diving here is exceptional.
 Begin at John Pennekamp Coral Reef State Park, home to the only living coral reefs in the United States and the country’s first undersea park.

 At John Pennekamp Coral Reef State Park, you can snorkel or dive the beautiful reefs with uninhibited views thanks to the clear waters.
 You’ll find an abundance of sea life here.
 You’ll also have the option of viewing the underwater world thanks to a two-hour glass-bottom boat cruise.
-For those that prefer to stay above water, you can hire kayaks or SUPs and explore the calm waters.
+For those who prefer to stay above water, you can hire kayaks or SUPs and explore the calm waters.

 RELATED: What to See & Do in Key Largo